specialprivacy/demonstrator-dispatcher/README.md

 ## TODO
 1. Flesh out README
 1. Clean up the code (too much stuff in server.js)
-    * Remove base data as it can now be created
     * Move triggers to module
     * Move oauth middleware to lib
-        * Create user in rethinkDB (with empty policies) or update existing fields (without removing policies)
-        * Improve waiting method (push promise into hash, then other connections can .then() on it)
-1. Add structured logging
 1. Add support for kafka SSL
 1. Add support for kafka access management
 1. Restructure API